 – Visiting the Crazy House

-I met my guide, Linh, at 8.30am and we kicked things off by speeding off into the mountains, the cool air whooshing past us as the city of Dalat grew smaller and smaller.
+My friend and I met our guide, Linh, at 8.30am and we kicked things off by speeding off into the mountains, the cool air whooshing past us as the city of Dalat grew smaller and smaller.

 Also, Kopi Luwak is really low in caffeine so, yeah, not worth it.